REGULATIONS 360º CHALLENGE TEJEDA (NOVEMBER 2022)

 6.3 CHANGING A RACE ENTRY HOLDER.

 This will be allowed until 30 days prior to the event.
-Participants who want to assign their race entry to another person may have the chance to do this for free in their runners’ private zone.
-In case of requesting this task to the organization (by email@example.com), it will have an extra cost of 5€.
+Participants who want to assign their race entry to another person may have the chance to do this with an extra cost of 5€.
+They must get in touch by email in firstname.lastname@example.org.

 ARTICLE 7: REQUIREMENTS FOR PARTICIPATION